Near Chester in Chesterfield County, Virginia — The American South (Mid-Atlantic)

 Erected 2002 by Department of Historic Resources.
 (Marker Number S-38.)

 Location.
 37° 20.841′ N, 77° 24.627′ W. Marker is near Chester, Virginia, in Chesterfield County.
-Marker is on Jefferson Davis Highway (U.S. 1) 0.4 miles north of Old Bermuda Hundred Road, on the right when traveling north.
+It is on U.S. 1 0.4 miles north of Old Bermuda Hundred Road, on the right when traveling north.
 This marker is located near the entrance to John Tyler Community College.
 Touch for map.
-Marker is in this post office area: Chester VA 23831, United States of America.
+Marker is at or near this postal address: 13100 U.S Route 1, Chester VA 23831, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on May 20, 2025.
 It was originally submitted on March 17, 2009, by Bernard Fisher of Richmond, Virginia.
-This page has been viewed 1,343 times since then and 49 times this year.
+This page has been viewed 2,597 times since then and 55 times this year.
+Last updated on May 19, 2025, by Evan Dwyer of Richmond, Virginia.
 Photos: 1, 2. submitted on March 17, 2009, by Bernard Fisher of Richmond, Virginia.
+3. submitted on April 23, 2025. • Devry Becker Jones was the editor who published this page.